promne/sonarqube/README.md

 # SonarQube on OpenShift
-This repo contains all of the resources required to deploy SonarQube at bcgov OpenShift pathfinder.
+This repository contains all of the resources required to deploy a SonarQube server instance into a BCGov OpenShift pathfinder environment, and integrate SonarQube scanning into your Jenkins pipeline.

-It is inspired by the OpenShift Demos SonarQube for OpenShift: https://github.com/OpenShiftDemos/sonarqube-openshift-docker
+This work was inspired by the OpenShift Demos SonarQube for OpenShift: https://github.com/OpenShiftDemos/sonarqube-openshift-docker

+There are two parts to SonarQube, the server, and the scanner.
+You deploy the server once and it analyses and hosts the scanning results posted by the scanner.
+You integrate the scanner into your builds/pipelines to perform code analysis and then post the results to the server.
+The server then provides summaries and live drill down reports of the results.

+These instructions assume:
+* You have Git and the OpenShift CLI installed on your system, and they are functioning correctly.
+The recommended approach is to use either [Homebrew](https://brew.sh/) (MAC) or [Chocolatey](https://chocolatey.org/) (Windows) to install the required packages.
+* You have forked and cloned a local working copy of the project source code.
+* You are using a reasonable shell.
+A "reasonable shell" is obvious on Linux and Mac, and is assumed to be the git-bash shell on Windows.

+# SonarQube Server

-# Docker Hub
+## Docker Build

-The SonarQube image is available on the OpenShift Pathfinder Hub.
+The SonarQube server image (`openshift/sonarqube:6.7.1`) is already available in the OpenShift Pathfinder image repository, so **you do not have to repeat this step** unless you are building a customized or updated version of the SonarQube Server.

-The DockerFile in this directory has been used to build that image. **You do not have to repeat this!**
-If you are the one that needs to install the image, execute the following on an oc-enabled machine after you have logged in to your project:
+Logon to your `tools` project and run the following command:

     oc new-build https://github.com/BCDevOps/sonarqube --name=sonarqube --to=sonarqube:6.7.1

-# Deploy on OpenShift
+## Deploy on OpenShift
-Use the provided template with postgresql database to deploy SonarQube on OpenShift.
-This template will create all the necessary components (storage, postgresql, pods, services, route and secrets etc.) and will start SonarQube.

-SonarQube with PostgreSQL Database:
+The [sonarqube-postgresql-template](./sonarqube-postgresql-template.yaml) has been provided to allow you to quickly and easily deploy a fully functional instance of the SonarQube server, complete with persistent storage, into your `tools` project.
+The template will create all of the necessary resources for you.

+Logon to your `tools` project and run the following command:

     oc new-app -f sonarqube-postgresql-template.yaml --param=SONARQUBE_VERSION=6.7.1

-## Attention: ##

-After you have established that SonarQube is up and running to have to run the update script in the [**provisioning directory**](https://github.com/BCDevOps/sonarqube/tree/master/provisioning).
-This script will use the randomly generated SonarQube Admin password from the secret and update the SonarQube admin password.

-To run this script, you need to have the [oc client tools installed](https://docs.openshift.com/container-platform/3.6/cli_reference/get_started_cli.html or https://www.openshift.org/download.html) and you should be able to run bash scripts.
+## Change the Default Admin Password
+When the SonarQube server is first deployed it is using a default `admin` password.
+For security, it is **highly** recommended you change it.
+The [UpdateSqAdminPw](./provisioning/updatesqadminpw.sh) script has been provided to make this easy.
+The script will generate a random password, store it in an OpenShift secret named `sonarqube-admin-password`, and update the admin password of the SonarQube server instance.

+Logon to your `tools` project and run the following command from the [provisioning](./provisioning) directory:

+    updatesqadminpw.sh

+To login to your SonarQube server as admin, browse to the **sonarqube-admin-password** secret in your OpenShift `tools` project, reveal the password and use it to login.

+## Congratulations - You now have a running SonarQube server instance
+You can now browse your SonarQube server site.
+To find the link, browse to the overview of your `tools` project using the OpenShift console and click on the url for the **SonarQube Application**.

-## GutHub Authentication ##
+## Optional GitHub Authentication

-Please note the GitHub auth plugin requirements (from Configuration -> General Settings -> GitHub) are:
+The GitHub authentication plug-in requirements are:

 * SonarQube must be publicly accessible through HTTPS only
 * The property 'sonar.core.serverBaseURL' must be set to this public HTTPS URL
-* In teh GitHub profile for the org, you need to create a Developer Application for which the 'Authorization callback URL' must be set to '/oauth2/callback'.
+* In the GitHub profile for the org, you need to create a Developer Application for which the 'Authorization callback URL' must be set to '/oauth2/callback'.

+*The settings can be found under Administration -> Configuration -> General Settings -> GitHub)*